stuntkit/regp/README.md

 ## Usage

 In theory when enough work is done you could just put the compiled executables in the game directory and run them.
-Currently this is a very bad ise, as nothing works (yet).
+Currently this is a very bad idea, as not much works (yet).

+## What's working

+- Fullscreen window gets created, no DirectX surface yet

 ## TODO

 - check if init of all varaibles is done in a `{}` manner.
+- make sure TCHAR is used everywhere, the Polish version was compiled with UNICODE support.